The Missing Link in Treating the Full Spectrum of Developmental Trauma Covers the Often Missed but Crucial Four Later Stages of Development.

 - Not having resolved the Oedipal issues with one’s parents

-- Support one’s opinions with fact, logic, and reasoning
+- Support one’s opinions with facts, logic, and reasoning

 - Hold onto one’s opinions when people and situations have differing opinions